 An elegant, well balanced Chardonnay with a generous portion of minerality.
-From Chablis appellation of France.
+From the Chablis appellation of France.

 Langlois Château de Sancerre

 Expressive aromas of citrus and exotic fruit notes.
-From Sancerre, France.
+From Sancerre, France in the Loire Valley.

 Kim Crawford Sauvignon Blanc

-Intense aromas of pink grapefruit, key lime, passionfruit and pineapple.
-Flavour-packed and balanced with lots of mouth watering acidity and a fresh zesty, lingering finish.
+Intense aromas of pink grapefruit, key lime, passion fruit and pineapple.
+Flavour-packed and balanced with lots of mouth watering acidity and a fresh and zesty finish.